-Meghan Markle, The Biracial Princess: Kate, The Queen, And The Corgis Don’t Care, But Twitter Is Exploding
+Meghan Markle, The Biracial Princess: Kate: The Queen And The Corgis Don’t Care, But Twitter Is Exploding

 Meghan Markle is marrying Prince Harry without even the qualifications of being British and speaking with the usual upper-class accent, let alone the fact that she has unprecedented brown skin.
 However, Meghan is a big hit with Kate Middleton and Prince William, and she’s even earned the approval of Queen Elizabeth and the monarch’s closest aides.
 According to ABC News, Meghan was instantly accepted by the queen’s corgis the moment she walked into the room.

-Prince Harry said the dogs “took to” Meghan immediately even though they still bark at him every time.
+Prince Harry said the dogs “took to” Meghan immediately, even though they still bark at him every time.
 “I was like, ‘Argh,'” Harry said, at a loss for words as he grinned at his fiancee.

 The corgis clearly aren’t concerned about Meghan Markle being biracial, and the queen seems to be just fine with Prince Harry’s choice of bride, but there is still some backlash about Meghan’s race.